-How is the CFIA contributing to the responsible use of medically important antimicrobials in animals?
+How CFIA is contributing to the responsible use of medically important antimicrobials in animals

 The responsible use of antimicrobials is essential to protecting the health and safety of people, our food, animals and plants, here in Canada and around the world.
 Antimicrobial resistance is a complex and evolving public health issue, involving many stakeholders in Canada and internationally.